What does today's package include?

 What are the next steps following the presentation of the 2021 euro area recommendation?

-Member States should take action based on the Recommendation both individually, including through their RRPs, and collectively within the Eurogroup, in the period 2021-2022 to implement the euro area recommendation.
+Member States should take action based on the Recommendation both individually and collectively within the Eurogroup to implement the euro area recommendation in the period 2022 - 2023.

 What is the Alert Mechanism Report?